 Maybe you’re the person giving advice to those around you, maybe you can see things around you that are wrong and feel it is your duty to say something.

-Keep it courteous
+Keep it Courteous

-When giving advice the motive should be love for the person you are advising, you should hate for anything bad to happen to them.
+When giving advice, the motive should be love for the person you are advising, you should hate for anything bad to happen to them.

 [Prophet], call [people] to the way of your Lord with wisdom and good teaching.
 Argue with them in the most courteous way, for your Lord knows best who has strayed from His way and who is rightly guided.”
 (An-Nahl 16:125)

 How do you argue in a courteous way?
 I’m not talking about an argument with your sibling; those disagreements tend to be rather uncourteous.

 The above ayah also mentions wisdom and good teaching.
 Unfortunately, these things are pretty rare these days.

 Wisdom comes with empathy, experience, and humility.
 Not everyone can walk around advising people if they lack this essential quality.

-Keep it private
+Keep it Private

 A lot of Muslims will be rather uncomfortable with this.
-Believers publicly shaming other Muslims for the decisions they make.
+Believers publicly shame other Muslims for the decisions they make.

 “The believer conceals his brother’s faults and gives him advice in private whereas the evildoer exposes his faults and shames him.” -Prophet Mohammed [Jaami’ al-‘Uloom wa’l Hikam 1/236]

-Most people translate ‘advice’ as ‘naseehah’ in Arabic.
-Naseehah literally means ‘sincerity’.
+Most people translate “advice” as “naseehah” in Arabic.
+Naseehah literally means “sincerity”.

 The Prophet (peace be upon him) said, ‘The religion is naseehah (sincerity).”
 We said, “To whom?”
 He said, “To Allah, His Book, His Messenger, and to the leaders of the Muslims and their common folk.”’ -Reported by Tamim Al-Dari (Muslim)

-Tips for giving advice
+Tips for Giving Advice

 Patience is absolutely essential.
-The person you are advising may be going through a hard time and you laying into them is just another thing dragging them down.
+The person you are advising may be going through a hard time, and you being hot to them is just another thing dragging them down.

 They also might not be ready to follow your advice right away, so leave them to it and back off once you’ve said your piece.

 One of the main reasons we are hesitant to listen to other people and open up is because of a justified fear that the conversation will be repeated to someone else.

 We have an obligation to deliver it in the most appealing way possible.

 Another one that should be obvious, yet it is the least followed.
 Don’t advise someone to do something you’re not even doing yourself.

 How can you tell people to do what is right and forget to do it yourselves, even though you recite the Scripture?
 Have you no sense?”
 (Al-Baqarah 2: 44)

-Tips for receiving advice
+Tips for Receiving Advice

--Provided your adviser is following the points above, here are some things to remember if you are on the receiving end of some genuinely sincere advice:
+Provided your adviser is following the points above, here are some things to remember if you are on the receiving end of some genuinely sincere advice:

 Always seek to improve yourself; listening to (kind) advice from those close to us can be a great start.

 A true friend is the one who tells you that you have spinach in your teeth, not the one who ignores it and leaves you walking around like a mess all day.

--Be open-minded.
+4 – Be open-minded.
 Your friendly adviser may have a perspective you haven’t thought of before.